suit-wg/architecture/draft-ietf-suit-architecture.md

 - either need to wait for a trigger from the status tracker,
 - or trigger the update automatically,
 - or go through a more complex decision making process to determine the appropriate timing for an update.
+Sometimes the final decision may require confirmation of the user of the device for safety reasons.

 Installation is the act of processing the payload into a format that the IoT device can recognise and the bootloader is responsible for